monsterkodi/ko/notes.md

 - shift move cursor down
     - extend selection to end of line if previous line is fully selected

+- editing
     - insert newline if pasting fully selected lines
+    - indent one level more when inserting newline after =>, ->
     - autoconvert '' to "" when #{} entered
     - dbg "class.method arg: #{arg}, ..."

 - history of file locations
 - search in multiple files